zhangp365/ComfyUI-utils-nodes/README.md

 This node is designed to edit images using FAL's nano-banana models.
 It supports two models: fal-ai/nano-banana/edit and fal-ai/nano-banana-pro/edit.
 The node supports uploading up to 4 images or providing image URLs, and can generate multiple images with various aspect ratios, resolutions, and output formats.

 ## SegmindVideoRequestNode
-This node is designed to generate videos from image using Segmind's API.
+This node is designed to generate videos from an image using Segmind's API.
 The default model is the wan-2.2-i2v-fast.
 The image must be a url.
 It supports fast video generation with various resolution and aspect ratio options.

 ## ModelsDownloaderOfUtils
 This node downloads models or LoRAs to a subdirectory.
 If the model already exists, it simply returns the model name in the corresponding location.